Even After Physical Abuse, 3 Abortions & Hearing Impairment, Her HIV Status Keeps Her Positive

 - IWB Post

-For the past ten minutes, I’ve been sitting, staring at my computer screen, typing stuff, and the erasing it, because sincerely, I don’t know how to begin.
+For the past 10 minutes, I’ve been sitting, staring at my computer screen, typing stuff, and the erasing it, because sincerely, I don’t know how to begin.

 Is that what you do to everyone, Jyoti?
 Do you leave all of them spellbound by telling your brave, tear-jerking, happy-ending story?
 My conversation with Jyoti Dhawale Surve was an experience and something that was an outflow of a mix of emotions: anger, fear, love, hate, everything.